INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/12 - TLS/12 - TLS.md

 ****
 ## Concept

-TLS (current version 1.3, defined by [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446) ), is an evolution of the deprecated Secure Sockets Layer (SSL) protocol.
+TLS (current version 1.3, defined by [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446)) is an evolution of the deprecated Secure Sockets Layer (SSL) protocol.
 Even though we heavily associate it to the web (since decent web browsers embeds the protocol in their features), its available for most application-layer exchanges **over TCP**.

 > [!info]- TLS and DTLS
 > TLS is related to the presentation OSI layer.
 So, it is placed in between the application layer (e.g., HTTP, FTP...) and the session+transport layer (TCP).
-> For UDP, the Datagram Transport Layer Security (DTLS) protocol is used.*
+> For UDP, the Datagram Transport Layer Security (DTLS) protocol is used.

 It aims to guarantee:
 - **Confidentiality**: Ensure that an adversary cannot read the traffic